angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 :::

 Again this pile requires you to have cast Doomsday off of Lotus Petal.
-This is a pile that looks to cast 2 Oracle in a single turn.
+This is a pile that looks to cast 2 oracles in a single turn.

 1. Resolve Doomsday, pass the turn
 1. Draw Bs for turn